martin-olivier/dylib/example/README.md

 Here is an example about the usage of the `dylib` library in a project.

-The functions and variables of our forthcoming dynamic library are located inside [lib.cpp](lib.cpp)
+The functions and variables of our future dynamic library are located inside [lib.cpp](lib.cpp)

 The code that will load the functions and global variables of our dynamic library at runtime is located inside [main.cpp](main.cpp)